 Holoprosencephaly (HPE) is a birth defect that occurs during the first few weeks of intrauterine life.
-HPE is a disorder in which the fetal brain does not grow forward and divide as it is supposed to during early pregnancy (incomplete cleavage of the embryonic forebrain/failure of the prosencephalon to cleave into the cerebral and lateral hemispheres).
+HPE is a disorder in which the fetal brain (cortex) does not develop properly.

 This brain malformation can range from mild to severe and is classified into three types: